 When can I expect to see my event images?

 Our images are provided online within 8 weeks post wedding day.
 Immediately available for download from your online gallery.
 That's right, gone are the days of your parents pestering your for photos!
 They will be at the fingertips of anyone you share you password protected gallery with.

 What is the difference between FAVORITES and the proofs in my gallery?

 Every photographer will vary on how they offer and deliver a clients image files.
 For us we deliver all of your images within an online gallery as your proofs to view quickly and in an organized manner.
 These images are LOW resolution and saved specifically optimized for web viewing only and not for printing.
 Print files are much larger and are provided within the gallery for immediate downloading and usage.
 Within your online gallery is a FAVORITES folder and this is the folder that if you looked at nothing else would recap the highlights photographically of your celebration(s) these are retouched personally within photoshop as we remove any non-permanent personal imperfections that may distract from the beauty of that particular image.

 Through our online cart system you are able to order prints and products that we are currently offering.

 Print orders placed are shipped within 5-7 business days.

 When will I receive my products?

 Depending on the product time frames will vary.
-Files are shipped within 6 to 8 weeks post wedding day.
-Albums are shipping within 6-8 weeks post approval.
+Files are shipped within 8 weeks post wedding day.
+Albums are shipped within 8 weeks post album layout and cover approval.
 Prints are shipped within 5-7 business days of your order being placed.
 Wall Art is shipped within 4 weeks of placing your order and retouching requested are emailed within 5 business days.
 All shipping dates are subject to change and fluctuate based on the time of year and influx of orders that may be received at any particular time.